20 September,2016 | 4 years read

 Stage 1: No impairment is found

-Alzheimer’s disease in this is stage is not detectable.
+Alzheimer’s in this is stage is not detectable.
 As memory problems or other symptoms of dementia are not seen.

 Stage 2: Normal forgetfulness